Will my creditors stop harassing me when I file for bankruptcy in Chicago?

 But while your Chicago Illinois bankruptcy filing should be enough to silence creditors, occasionally a bill collector will choose to ignore your bankruptcy and continue contacting you.
 This is a violation of the Fair Debt Collections Practices Act.
 If one of your creditors proceeds to harass you even after you’ve filed for bankruptcy, notify your Chicago bankruptcy attorney immediately and provide the name and contact information for the offending party.
 Your lawyer will quickly resolve the issue by going to court, putting a stop to the harassment and even seeking damages on your behalf.

-If you’re overwhelmed by debt and in need of credit repair in Chicago, you shouldn’t have to waste another minute dealing with creditors.
+If you’re overwhelmed by debt and in need of credit repair, you shouldn’t have to waste another minute dealing with creditors.
 Your energy would be much better spent fixing your finances – and bankruptcy can help you do just that.
 Bankruptcy is the fastest and most effective way to put a stop to harassing banks and bill collectors while simultaneously eliminating debt.

 While it’s possible to file for bankruptcy on your own, your best bet is to hire an experienced bankruptcy lawyer in Chicago.
 A bankruptcy attorney acts as a middleman between you and creditors.
 Once you file, all contact must be made through your Chicago bankruptcy law firm.
 Your attorney will walk you through the bankruptcy process, handle your paperwork and, when necessary, take incompliant creditors to task.